Printer's sample stamp

-A printer's sample stamp is a label produced by a printer resembling a stamp, but with no postal or other validity.
+A printer's sample stamp is a label produced by a printer resembling a postage stamp, but with no postal or other validity.
 Often it will include the name of the printer and demonstrate their printing capabilities.
 The stamps are not intended for use and are therefore to be distinguished from test stamps, though both test stamps and printer's sample stamps are dummy stamps in the broadest sense of that term.

 De La Rue

 The R.M.
 Phillips Collection at the British Postal Museum and Archive contains a number of sample stamps produced by De La Rue before 1900, bearing their name and demonstrating their printing abilities for the British Post Office.

 Waterlow & Sons

 Waterlow & Sons produced many small sheetlets of sample stamps in the same design as genuine stamps produced for their customers, but with the colours changed and overprinted diagonally "Waterlow & Sons Ltd. Specimen".
 The stamps in these sheetlets were also punched with a small hole in the corner to prevent their postal or revenue use and the sheetlets were displayed at the 1910 Brussels Exhibition.
 Clive Akerman comments in The Presentation of Revenue Stamps: Taxes and Duties in South America, that the stamps were produced from obsolete dies.